 There is measurable plausibility that we have 21 gram souls, which when they leave our bodies, enter into a timeless world, where they somehow fall into a black hole and suffer a lot.
 Donald Carpenter has published an e-book on the matter of the soul's weight, and he seems to be most trustworthy authority on that subject.
 The near death studies substantially increase the plausibility of souls surviving our bodies.
 The PEAR work at Princeton the timelessness of the dark-matter, soulish, or spiritual world.
 Naturally all this is contested, but not by anyone we have any reason to trust.

-I got there with www.1stbooks.com, and then searched under Dr. Donald Gilbert Carpenter, Physically weighing the soul.
+I got there with Download thousands of books, hundreds free, directly to your computer!, and then searched under Dr. Donald Gilbert Carpenter, Physically weighing the soul.
 Ask God about souls having weight.
 I'd like to know what He tells you.
 I thought I understood Him to connect soul weight to dark matter.
 And soul energy to dark, or vacuum energy.
 But talk about prophesing in part, and seeing through a glass darkly!

 Thanks for the reference to snopes.
 I read it, and was not impressed.
 But then, I have read Carpenter's better analysis of the study.
 I especially like Carpenter's reminder that souls aren't the only spiritual beings thought to inhabit bodies.
 And some of the others might be messing around with the experiment.
 There are also some recent studies on animals, published in the journal for Scientific Exploration, that are relevant.